bryanerayner/FutureproofNg1.3/tutorial/step3.md

 		};
 	});

-In each circumstance, there's a separation between public and private methods and properties.
 Typescript takes this information and makes it explicit:

 	// Declare a class with an empty constructor function class SomeService